Call Us Today! 480-245-6055

 Entry level hearing aids may require you to make manual adjustments in certain environments while premium models will automatically detect changes in surroundings and adjust internal programs accordingly.
-Advanced features available in premium hearing aids include rechargeable batteries, BlueTooth capabilities allowing you to connect to your phone or an EasyTek Remote Control for easy adjusting at your fingertips.
+Advanced features available include rechargeable batteries, BlueTooth hearing aids with capabilities allowing you to connect to your phone or an EasyTek Remote Control for easy adjusting at your fingertips.

 CONSIDER THESE POINTS WHEN CHOOSING HEARING AIDS

 - The degree of your hearing loss and how much power you will require

 - Any manual dexterity or visibility disabilities you may have